openid/connect/openid-4-vc-security-and-trust-1_0.md

 holder-binding data into the credential that is tied to the actual End-User (and not, e.g., include a cryptographic key under control by a third party).

+It must be ensured that during issuance, the correct holder-binding data ends up in the credential.

 > **Security Requirement P-50:** The protocol must ensure that third
 > parties cannot interfere with the binding process.